graphql/graphql-spec/spec/Section 6 -- Execution.md

 #### Execute Stream Field

-ExecuteStreamField(stream, index, innerType, variableValues, incrementalPublisher, parentIncrementalDataRecord):
+ExecuteStreamField(stream, path, iterator, fieldGroup, index, innerType, variableValues, incrementalPublisher, parentIncrementalDataRecord):

-- Let {path} and {iterator} be the corresponding entries on {stream}.
 - Let {incrementalErrors} be an empty list of _field error_ for the entire stream, including all _field error_ bubbling up to {path}.
 - Let {currentIndex} be {index}.
 - Let {currentParent} be {parentIncrementalDataRecord}.
 - Let {errored} be {false}.
 - Let {eventQueue} be the corresponding entry on {incrementalPublisher}.
+- Let {streamFieldGroup} be the result of {GetStreamFieldGroup(fieldGroup)}.
 - Repeat the following steps:
   - Let {itemPath} be {path} with {currentIndex} appended.
   - Let {streamItems} be a new Stream Items Record.